PRESS DIGEST - Wall Street Journal - July 4

-July 4 The following are the top stories in the Wall Street Journal.
+July 4 (Reuters) - The following are the top stories in the Wall Street Journal.
 Reuters has not verified these stories and does not vouch for their accuracy.

 - Auto sales continued to slide in June, as car buyers reacted to higher vehicle prices and Detroit backed away from dumping unwanted inventory into rental-car lots. on.wsj.com/2sGU4hW